rbtrrnss/Puck.js-volume-control/README.md

 # Puck.js-volume-control

-This uses the amazing Puck.js (v2) to control media playback and volume via BLE media control
+This uses the amazing Puck.js (v2) to control media playback and volume via BLE media control.

 ## What this does:
 * Short press: play/pause